 Muscle scraping, as it’s understood/practiced today, is a “distant relative” of the traditional Chinese Medicine practice of body Gua Sha.
 Gua Sha, which has been around for millennia, is used to promote healing and move energy from one area of the body to another.
 A soft-edged tool, like stone or jade, is scraped over different parts of the body, promoting blood flow, circulation, and detoxification.
 In a spiritual sense, the body Gua Sha helps move the “qi,” life energy, around the body to help speed up the healing process.

-The scraping motion is performed to break up scar tissue, muscle adhesions, and general restrictions in the muscle tissue and fascia layers.
-Modern muscle scraping therapy treats issues that may inhibit mobility or slow recovery; we often treat patients with chronic neck, back, and shoulder issues or any area that has a large buildup of scar tissue with muscle scraping therapy.
+The treatment is performed to break up scar tissue, muscle adhesions, and general restrictions in the muscle tissue and fascia layers.
+Modern muscle scraping therapy treats issues that may inhibit mobility or slow recovery; we often treat patients with chronic neck, back, and shoulder issues or any area that has a large buildup of scar tissue.

 The takeaway is this; body Gua Sha techniques are some of the foundational elements of muscle scraping, but it’s not the entire picture.
 Muscle scraping is primarily for muscle recovery and is not seen as a process to transfer energy.

 So, who would need this type of treatment?
-Athletes of all types are prime candidates for the treatment, as they often look for the fastest means of recovery possible.
-But it’s not just athletes who can benefit; anyone suffering from nagging muscle dysfunction and pain can also benefit from the treatment.
+Athletes of all types are prime candidates for muscle-scraping treatments, as they often look for the fastest means of recovery possible.
+But it’s not just athletes who can benefit from muscle scraping; anyone suffering from nagging muscle dysfunction and pain can also benefit from the treatment.

 What's The Experience Like?

-If you envision yourself screaming in agony as a masked human scraps your body with a blunt tool, let’s put this fear to rest; this is not what muscle scraping feels or looks like.
+If you envision yourself screaming in agony as a masked human scraps your body with a blunt tool, let’s put this fear to rest; this is not what it feels or looks like.
 Muscle scraping is often described as feeling similar to a deep-tissue massage.
 While there may be some discomfort, it’s not agonizing, and even if there are intense moments, it’s typically accompanied by sudden relief.
 You should be aware that bruising/redness can be common after scraping, and while we try to avoid it, there is a possibility for it, especially if you’ve taken certain medications like aspirin or other NSAIDs that day.
-Muscle scraping is not just for hardened athletes like bodybuilders, it’s an effective treatment for all types, and just as with any treatment, the experience will be different for all.
+The treatment is not just for hardened athletes like bodybuilders, it’s effective for all types, and just as with any treatment, the experience will be different for all.